title ix

 Supportive Measures

-UHSP will offer and implement appropriate and reasonable supportive measures to the Parties upon Notice of alleged discrimination, harassment, and/or retaliation.
+UHSP will offer and implement appropriate and reasonable supportive measures to the Parties upon report of alleged discrimination, harassment, and/or retaliation.
 Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate and reasonably available.
 They are offered, without fee or charge to the Parties, to restore or preserve access to UHSP’s education program or activity, including measures designed to protect the safety of all Parties and/or UHSP’s educational environment and/or to deter discrimination, harassment, and/or retaliation.

 These actions may include, but are not limited to: